andamira/devela/src/data/codec/bin/bit/set/_docs_set.md

 For grouped constants, use `contains_name()` for “all bits are present” and `intersects_name()` for “at least one bit is present”.

+## Reserved set names

+Some set names are reserved because their generated methods would collide with common methods.
+Avoid:
+- `IF`

 # Examples
 ```
 # use devela::set;